Are you tired of feeling overwhelmed by anxiety?

 How can our Chicago anxiety therapists help?

-There are several anxiety treatment options, including taking medication to manage our symptoms.
+There are several anxiety treatment options, including taking medication to manage our symptoms, and a number of options for anxiety therapy in Chicago.
 Some anxiety counseling approaches focus on thought patterns and their impact on our emotions.
-While these approaches can be valuable in some circumstances, they usually do not address the complexity, depth, and meaning of our experiences of anxiety.
+While these approaches can be valuable in some circumstances, they usually do not address the complexity, depth, and meaning of our experiences.

 Therapy for anxiety with at Fermata Psychotherapy will allow you to increase your self-awareness and understanding of the origin and meaning of your anxiety.
 This will help you confront and process the fears and feelings at the root of your anxiety symptoms.
 You will do this in a safe and non-judgmental environment.
 You and your therapist will explore your experiences, recognize patterns that anxiety has created in your life, identify deep-seated fears, and develop a sense of self-acceptance and compassion.